PeterCamilleri/CX16/quirks/new.md

 ![Pinouts](./pinout.png)

 Myth BUSTED!
-Not only are four pins different between the two chips, at least one pin is seriously incompatible.
+Not only are five pins different between the two chips, at least one pin is seriously incompatible.
 Let's examine these in detail, sorted by level of severity: